 It is the philosophy of Bristol Tennessee City Schools to handle discipline in a positive manner when possible.
-Teachers and administrators strive to create a school environment favorable to the development of self-discipline, self-esteem, andself-direction.
+Teachers and administrators strive to create a school environment favorable to the development of self- discipline, self-esteem, and self-direction.
 Acceptable behavior is essential to an effective school program.
 There are times, however, that specific actions must be taken in accordance with the discipline policy.

 The school provides each student with the maximum opportunity to acquire an education.
-No student has the right tointerfere with this opportunity by his actions, poor manners, or lack of consideration.
+No student has the right to interfere with this opportunity by his actions, poor manners, or lack of consideration.
 All rules and regulations are developed and enforced with this thought in mind.

 Students are under the supervision of many teachers during the school day.
 Individual teachers have classroom standards, and students must learn to abide by those standards.
-The teacher has the authority to maintain discipline andis expected to exercise the responsibility to do so.
+The teacher has the authority to maintain discipline and is expected to exercise the responsibility to do so.
+A teacher's authority to control pupil conduct extends to all activities of the school, including games of athletic teams, public performances of any school group, trips, excursions, and any other school activity.